General Questions & Financial Aid

 15. Will all Learning Abroad classes and meetings be held at the Camden Campus?

 Yes.
 While some courses are hybrid, class meetings are arranged by the program faculty-leader.
-Please consult with your faculty-leader and the Center for International Programs if you have concerns regarding class meeting dates and times.
+Please consult with your faculty-leader and the Office of International Students & Global Programs if you have concerns regarding class meeting dates and times.

 16. I just want to participate in the travel portion, not register for the course.
 Can I do that?